nishantpandey4/Pick_place_mobile_robot/pickplacemobilerobot/Readme.md

 This folder consists of following folders:

-1.CAD files - Contains part files (.sldprt), assembly files (.sldasm) of the robot model.

-2.Package - Contains another folder named as robot that can be copy pasted in catkin_ws/src.
+Package - Contains another folder named as robot that can be copy pasted in catkin_ws/src.

-3.Presentation - Presentation given during class

-4.Report - Report of the project in .pdf format.

 robot folder contains of multiple folders with following description: